datavis-tech/topologica/README.md

 # Topologica.js

-Minimal library for reactive [dataFlow programming](https://en.wikipedia.org/wiki/Dataflow_programming).
+Minimal library for reactive [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming).

 This library provides an abstraction for **reactive data flows**.
 This means you can define functions in terms of their inputs (dependencies) and outputs, and the library will take care of executing _only_ the required functions to propagate changes through the data flow graph.
 Changes are propagated through the data flow graph using the [topological sorting algorithm](https://en.wikipedia.org/wiki/Topological_sorting) (hence the name _Topologica_).